John Corker

-John B. Corker (born December 29, 1958) is a former American football linebacker who played four seasons in the National Football League, mainly for the Houston Oilers, and eight seasons in the Arena Football League.
+John B. Corker (born December 29, 1958) is an American former professional football player who was a linebacker for four seasons in the National Football League (NFL), primarily for the Houston Oilers.
+He also played eight seasons in the Arena Football League (AFL).
 In 2002, Corker was elected into the Arena Football League Hall of Fame.

 Corker was named Big-8 Defensive Player of the Year in 1978 despite playing in only 7 games prior to tearing ligaments in his knee.
 He returned in 1979 and was 2nd team All Big-8 and All-American.